-The U.S. Embassy in Bangkok and the U.S. Consulate General in Chiang Mai are now accepting mail-in DS-82 adult passport renewal applications.
-If you meet the requirements to renew your passport by mail then you are not eligible to schedule an in-person appointment at the U.S. Embassy or Consulate.
-We are currently only offering limited in-person appointments for individuals who are required to submit a DS-11 passport application(minor applicants, first-time adult, first application after a lost/stolen passport).
-For more information about requesting an appointment please see the bottom of the page.
+- U.S. Passport services: The U.S. Embassy in Bangkok and the U.S. Consulate General in Chiang Mai are now accepting mail-in DS-82 adult passport renewal applications.
+We encourage all adult passport renewals to use this mail-in service.
+In-person appointments are available for individuals who are required to submit a DS-11 passport application(minor applicants, first-time adult, first application after a lost/stolen passport).

-Other Emergency Services are provided as needed, on a case-by-case basis.
+- Other Emergency Services are provided as needed, on a case-by-case basis.

 - U.S. Visas (We cannot assist with or provide information on visas to the United States)